volkamerlab/CPrecalibration_manuscript_SI/README.md

     * binary activity (i.e. 1 if measured active, 0 if measured inactive in the respective assay)
     * publication year
     * ChemBio descriptors (calculated as described in [Garcia de Lomana et al., JCIM, 2021, 61, 7, 3255–3272](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00451)).

+Recalibration of conformal prediction models provides a strategy to mitigate effects of data drifts between training and test data.
+Instead of updating and retrainining a conformal prediction model, it suggests to only update the calibration set with new data, that are closer to the test set (than the original calibration data).
+For more information on conformal prediction and the recalibration strategy, we refer to the manuscript or to our previous work ([Morger et al., JCheminf, 2021, 13, 35](https://link.springer.com/article/10.1186/s13321-021-00511-5)).

 ## Usage
 (Back to [Table of contents](#table-of-contents))